 Plank Format Affects Stability and Moisture Resistance

-Just as there are different types of hardwood flooring planks, there are different types of bamboo planks, ranging from solid ones with a tongue and groove to snap-together engineered planks.
+Just as there are different types of hardwood flooring planks, there are different types of bamboo planks, ranging from solid ones with tongue-and-groove edges to snap-together engineered planks.
 Click-lock planks are DIY friendly when it comes to installation, and engineered planks in general are more stable than solid bamboo because they consist of laminated layers, like plywood.

 The full list includes five different plank formats: